HeldJohannes/MPI_Syrk_implementation/README.md

 #### Unity test (GTest)

+Unity tests use the Google Test framework, and their compilation can be controlled using the `PACKAGE_TESTS` flag.

-To run the GTest use the following:
+If the test cases have been compiled, you can run the GTest using the following command:

 ```
 (cd ./build/test/; ctest --output-on-failure)